Janis Ian: Music career

-At the age of 14, Ian wrote and recorded her first hit single, "Society's Child (Baby I've Been Thinking)", about an interracial romance forbidden by a girl's mother and frowned upon by her peers and teachers.
+At 14, Ian wrote and recorded her first hit single, "Society's Child (Baby I've Been Thinking)", about an interracial romance forbidden by a girl's mother and frowned upon by her peers and teachers.
 Produced by George "Shadow" Morton and released three times from 1965 to 1967, "Society's Child" became a national hit upon its third release after Leonard Bernstein featured it in a late-April 1967 CBS TV special titled Inside Pop: The Rock Revolution.

-The song's theme of interracial relationships was considered taboo by some radio stations, who withdrew or banned it from their playlists accordingly.
-In her 2008 autobiography Society's Child, Ian recalls receiving hate mail and death threats as a response to the song and mentions that a radio station in Atlanta that played it was burned down.
-In July 1967, "Society's Child" reached no. 14 on the Billboard Hot 100.
+In July 1967, "Society's Child" reached No. 14 on the Billboard Hot 100.
 The single sold 600,000 copies and the album sold 350,000 copies.

-At the age of 16, Ian met comedian Bill Cosby backstage at a Smothers Brothers show where she was promoting "Society's Child".
+At 16, Ian met comedian Bill Cosby backstage at a Smothers Brothers show where she was promoting "Society's Child".
 Since she was underage, she was accompanied by a chaperone while touring.
 After her set, Ian had been sleeping with her head on the lap of her chaperone (an older female family friend).
 According to Ian in a 2015 interview, she was told by her then manager that Cosby had interpreted their interaction as "lesbian" and as a result "had made it his business" to warn other television shows that Ian wasn't "suitable family entertainment" and "shouldn't be on television" because of her sexuality, thus attempting to blacklist her.
 Although Ian would later come out, she states that at the time of the encounter with Cosby she had only been kissed once, by a boy she had a crush on, in broad daylight at summer camp.